nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    - add n/anna s/f r/parent p/23456121 a/Jurong e/sutd@dfsh.dsfvc  t/tag1
    - add n/Benet s/m r/student p/34682621 a/Pungol e/rjc@dfsh.dsfvc  t/tag1 t/tag2
    - List all persons using the `list` command.
-2. Sorting list by name
+2. Sorting list by name <br>

    1. Test case: `sort name` <br>
       Expected: Feedback box will show message: `Sorted by name` <br>
-      Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the name, in the following order: anna, Benet, Charlie
+      Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the name, in the following order: anna, Benet, Charlie <br>

-3. Sorting list by role
+3. Sorting list by role <br>

    1. Prerequisites: <br>
       List all persons using the `list` command. <br>

    2. Test case: `sort role` <br>
       Expected: Feedback box will show message: `Sorted by role` <br>
-      Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the role, (parents followed by students) in the following order: anna, Charlie, Benet
+      Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the role, (parents followed by students) in the following order: anna, Charlie, Benet <br>

 4. Sorting list by phone
     1. Prerequisites: <br>
-       List all persons using the `list` command.
+       List all persons using the `list` command. <br>

     2. Test case: `sort phone` <br>
        Expected: Feedback box will show message: `Sorted by phone` <br>
-       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the phone, in the following order: anna, Benet, Charlie
+       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the phone, in the following order: anna, Benet, Charlie <br>

 5. Sorting list by email
     1. Prerequisites: <br>
-       List all persons using the `list` command.
+       List all persons using the `list` command. <br>

     2. Test case: `sort email` <br>
        Expected: Feedback box will show message: `Sorted by email` <br>
-       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the email, in the following order: Charlie, Benet, anna
+       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the email, in the following order: Charlie, Benet, anna <br>

 6. Sorting list by address
     1. Prerequisites: <br>
-       List all persons using the `list` command.
+       List all persons using the `list` command. <br>

     2. Test case: `sort address` <br>
        Expected: Feedback box will show message: `Sorted by address` <br>
-       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the address, in the following order: Charlie, anna, Benet
+       Contact entries will show list sorted in case-insensitive order based on ASCII value of each character in the address, in the following order: Charlie, anna, Benet <br>

 7. Sorting list by invalid field
     1. Prerequisites: <br>
-       List all persons using the `list` command.
+       List all persons using the `list` command. <br>

     2. Test case: `sort k` <br>
        Expected: Feedback box will show error: `Invalid command format! sort: Sorts the list by given predicate.
        Parameters: [name] [role] [phone] [email] [address] Example: sort name` <br>